ansommer/startup/notes.md

 I'm not sure if I keep putting the installs in the wrong place or what but every time I try to deploy I have problems with it even though I KNOW I already installed them.
 Also note to self never change the password ever again.
 What a hassle.

+## Websocket
+Alright so it looks like the peerProxy mainly just sends the messages out to everyone, and makes sure all the connections are still alive with pings and pongs.
+Meanwhile the notifier has the message object, and the broadcast function kinda creates that message and sends it out.
+So in mymealfeed, when something like a like happens, I can send out a broadcast.
+Then the eventHandler sees there was an event, and updates the page appropriately
+Also got stuck for a bit because I forgot to change my vite.config....oops.

 ## Notes for the midterm

 <details>